mangata-finance/diagrams/README.md

-        collator --> collator: Prepare batches of pending updates based on update_batch_size configuration collator --> collator: Prepare and store the Merkle Root of all the WITHDRAWAL and DEPOSIT of pending update batch collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates collator --> collator: Returns back the READ right for sequencer (node storage update)
+        collator --> collator: Prepare batches of pending updates based on update_batch_size configuration collator --> collator: Prepare and store the Merkle Root of all the WITHDRAWAL and DEPOSIT of pending update batch

+        note over collator
+            Pending updates should have identifier
+            We need to have an API to fetch proofs based on the pending update identifier Our merkle leafs should be unique
+        end note
+        collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates with Merkle Root and Proofs collator --> collator: Returns back the READ right for sequencer (node storage update)

     end